 There are a variety of different substrates you can use to maintain a ball python.
 No single substrate is ideal for all situations, so you’ll need to compare the options available and select the best choice for you and your pet.

-Some of the most common substrates that can be used for ball python maintenance include:
+Some of the most common ball python substrates that can be used include:

 Newspaper is probably the simplest, most hygienic and most affordable substrate you can use.
 It is easy to replace when soiled, and your snake can even crawl under the newspaper to hide if he wishes.
 Generally speaking, newspaper is the best choice for novice snake keepers.